53-2-201. Powers and duties of department. (1) The department shall:

 (e) assist and cooperate with other state and federal departments, bureaus, agencies, and institutions, when requested, by performing services in conformity with public assistance purposes;

 (f) administer all state and federal funds allocated to the department for public assistance and do all things necessary, in conformity with federal and state law, for the proper fulfillment of public assistance purposes;

 (g) make rules governing payment for services and supplies provided to recipients of public assistance; and

 (h) adopt rules regarding assignment of monetary and medical support upon application for cash assistance, as defined in 53-2-902, and related medical assistance.

 (a) purchase, exchange, condemn, as provided in Title 70, chapter 30, or receive by gift either real or personal property that is necessary to carry out its public assistance functions.
 Title to property obtained under this subsection must be taken in the name of the state of Montana for the use and benefit of the department.

-(b) contract with the federal government to carry out its public assistance functions.
-The department may do all things necessary in order to avail itself of federal aid and assistance.
+(b) contract with the federal government to carry out its public assistance functions and comply with requirements for receiving federal aid and assistance; and

 (c) make rules, consistent with state and federal law, establishing the amount, scope, and duration of services to be provided to recipients of public assistance.